 The small, red-bricked building on the south side of Dublin Street was the old post office.
 It closed in March/April 2007 but has been renovated as a youth space known as ‘The Hive’ and ‘In Sync’ Kildare Town Youth Project.

 In 1798 the post office was listed in Market Square, close to the site of the modern Leinster Arms public house, but by 1838 it was located on Claregate Street, one door up from the Police Station on the corner of Claregate Street and Bangup Lane.
-By 1872 the Telegraph Office had
+By 1872 the Telegraph Office had moved to Dublin Street South, possibly around 1853 when the Police Barracks was built.
+Eircom still maintain a function and presence in the outer buildings and yard.

 The impressive two-storey building next door testifies to the importance of the position in those days; it was the Postmaster’s House.
 Everything in those days revolved around communication and transport and the post office was the local hub.
 In a world without radio, phones or internet the mail coaches transported mail and people throughout the country.
-Indeed the signal for the beginning of the 1798 Rebellion was the stoppage of the mail coaches
+Indeed the signal for the beginning of the 1798 Rebellion was the stoppage of the mail coaches which would alert other rebels along the route that the rising had taken place and would also take control of the communications network in the countryside.
+It had been converted to apartments for a time but now provides guest accommodation for the Silken Thomas.

 This beautiful ivy covered two storey house is situated as you cross the street from the Market Square northwards towards the laneway to the site of the Norman Castle.
 Today it is an end of terrace house but was most likely originally detached.